nitinsnair/Responsive-Website---HTML-CSS/HTML-Fundamentals/readme.md

 This project was created **without** using the auto complete option or Emmet.
 This was to get familiar with pure HTML concepts.

-<p>**Key learnings:** HTML is a markup language, used to define, arrange and structure the content and layout of a page.
+**Key learnings:** HTML is a markup language, used to define, arrange and structure the content and layout of a page.
 The most basic unit of any HTML code is called an Element.
-An element is made up of 3 parts - Opening Tag, Content and Closing Tag. </p>
+An element is made up of 3 parts - Opening Tag, Content and Closing Tag. </

-<p>One exception is the img (Image) tag.
+One exception is the img (Image) tag.
 'Img' doesnt have a closing tag since it doesnt have any content in between.
-So, instead we use something called an attribute.</p>
+So, instead we use something called an attribute.

 An attribute is a piece of data that provides additional information to the element in which we are using it, and as a result governs its behaviour.